DallanQ/race_for_the_galaxy/Manual.md

 Draw 1 card after placing a development ( a biege colored diamond shape ).

-**Powers cannot reduce costs below 0 nor take effect during the phase in which they are placed.**

 ### III: SETTLE

+**Powers cannot reduce costs below 0 nor take effect during the phase in which they are placed.
+Cost reductions can apply when using a "Pay for Military" power to settle a military world ( a white circle with a red border ).**

 #### Reduce Cost (page 9)